Skip to content

 Registry Form

-As we are currently on tract to developing our Nation and reuniting the community from Petition 115.
-There are other Communities currently being built like Tay River Algonquin Community.
-If you are a descendant from one of the below Root Ancestors please fill out the below form to identify and join our growing community.
+We are currently on tract to revitalize our Nation and community from Petition 115.
+There are other Communities currently being built like Tay River Algonquin Community and Ardoch First Nation.
+Although we work in Unity with all of our distant relatives, our Nation is independent from these Nations as we continued a Nomadic lifestyle that expands all across Anishinaabe Territory.
+If you are a descendant from one of the below Root Ancestors please fill out a registration form to identify and join our growing community.

 Kwekijikokwe-Bachand Ancestry Report– PDF

 This Bloodline is identified and intended to be accepted with the Anishinaabe of the Kitchizibi First Nation.
-While the final version and report is still being conducted, it is still unclear if all the Pigeau-Pujos descendants are from Chief Shawanapenesi or if all the Pujos were a family with those who were suppose to be protected under Petition 115.
+While the final version and report is still being conducted, it is still unclear if all the Pigeau-Pujos descendants are from Chief Shawanapenesi or if all the Pujos were a family associated with Petition 115.
 As the families had to disperse and many ended up on opposite sides of what is now known as Ontario & Quebec, any descendant from Pierre & Judith with information to add is highly encouraged to reach out.
 It is known through Pierre & Marianne’s descendants that the family the “Pujos” stole the name “Pigeau” and that there is two families with the Pigeau name.
-If you are a Pigeau Descendant and you are the actual “French Canadian Family” you are still highly encouraged to reach out as your story may also add to which family is Indigenous and which is not, but more importantly how and where everyone ended up.
+If you are a Pigeau Descendant and you are the “French Canadian Family” you are still highly encouraged to reach out as your story may also add to which family is Indigenous and which is not, but more importantly how and where everyone ended up.

 Pierre Pigeau/Pujos Ancestry Report- PDF